ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

    - `board_id` => the jira board id, for example (https://jira.abc.com/secure/RapidBoard.jspa?rapidView=12345) the number after rapidview

-   - `active` => this is an optional value and can be set to false/true.
+   - `active` => this is an optional value and can be set to `false` or `true`.
 This value ensures (non)visibility of this listing when the program is executed.

+## Execution
+- Execute the mainTWUGDataExtract.py and follow the instructions